namednil/f-then-r/README.md

 # fertility and reordering
-Code for "Compositional Generalisation with Structured Reordering and Fertility Layers"
+Code for EACL 2023 paper "Compositional Generalisation with Structured Reordering and Fertility Layers"

 **Coming soon**